nano-devs/Musicfy-Bot/README.md

 - Daily: 1 quota everyday (Priority use).
 - Claim Rewards: Vote and claim!
 More rewards at weekend!
 Thanks for supporting! :))

-⚠ Recommendation is based on the current playing song.
+⚠ Recommendation is based on the current playing song (currently support only song from youtube).
 Using `m$recommend` on the same song might result the same recommendation.
 Please use the command wisely.
 We will update this later in the future. :(

 Have a Musicfy and Smile :))